 Undergraduate Scholarships for International Students

-Help Dartmouth compete for talented students around the world through financial aid, and double the impact of your support
+Help Dartmouth compete for talented students around the world through financial aid.

 The new fund invites alumni, families, and friends to advance Dartmouth’s global competitiveness; a dollar-for-dollar match will double support, up to $500,000.